dichternebel/sticli/README.md

 This .Net Core console app gathers information from Spotify API and stores them into text and image files that can then be used e.g. within OBS.
 You might see this as an alternative to [OBS Tuna](https://obsproject.com/forum/resources/tuna.843/) or [SNIP](https://github.com/dlrudie/Snip) when using Spotify.
 ## Prerequisites

-- A Spotify (Premium?) account.
+- You need a Spotify (Premium?) account.
-- A registered [Spotify app](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) with callback `http://localhost:5000/spotifyCallback` and it's ClientID.
+- Go register a [Spotify app](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) with Redirect URI `http://localhost:5000/spotifyCallback` and copy it's ClientID.
-- This thing downloaded from the [releases section](https://github.com/dichternebel/sticli/releases).
+- Download this thing from the [releases section](https://github.com/dichternebel/sticli/releases).

 ## Setting things up
 Once you downloaded the zip file extract the two files to wherever you want.
 Might be e.g. `C:\Tools\STICLI\`.